-Grassland Earless Dragon (Victorian species)
+Grassland Earless Dragon (Victorian Species)

-The little dragon is light brown with three white stripes running down and a number of darker bands running across its body.
+The little dragon is light brown with three white stripes running along its body, and several darker bands running across its body.
 It is just 15cm from head to tail when fully grown.
-Unlike most other lizards it doesn't have external ear openings.
+Unlike most other lizards, it doesn't have external ear openings.
 It’s an energetic little animal for its size and adults can move over 110 metres in a day.
-The Grassland Earless Dragon was once reasonably common in suitable grassland habitats from Melbourne to greater Geelong.
+The Victorian Grassland Earless Dragon was once reasonably common in suitable grassland habitats from Melbourne to greater Geelong.
 Habitat loss, degradation and fragmentation are thought to be the main causes of decline in the species.

 The plan for recovery